Gutu-Dagmawi/chama-dashboard/README.md

 ## Purpose

 This dashboard provides a user interface for managing and visualizing data from the Chama application.
-It includes features for data visualization, user management, and system monitoring.
+It includes features for adding products, variants, and related CRUD operations.

 ## Backend Requirement